Reedham Ferry Drainage Mill

 The Reedham Ferry Drainage Mill, also known as The Red Mill is a former drainage windmill found on the River Yare on The Broads in Norfolk.
 It is now a privately owned holiday home.

 History

-Built in the 1840s, in 1957 it was converted by Geoffery Livingston, a businessman from Leicester into a holiday home.
+Built in the 1840s, in 1957 it was converted by Geoffrey Livingston, a businessman from Leicester into a holiday home.

 In media

 The Reedham Ferry Drainage Mill is seen in episode 2 of the UK TV series, Interceptor.